 The bottom line is that the FDA doesn’t want any vape business selling to minors.
 If you do, you’ll be treated like a criminal.
 First you’ll get a warning letter.
 Along with the letter comes a demand for a written response within 15 days.
 After that, there are progressively more severe enforcement actions taken, including fines (“civil money penalties”) and eventually being prohibited from selling tobacco products (“no-tobacco-sale orders”).

 The FDA wants you!

 The FDA is not going to stop testing websites for weaknesses.
-And if you get caught selling to a minor, they’ll probably come back to your site quickly and frequently to see if the issue has been addressed, and to try to catch you again.
+And if you get caught selling to a minor, they’ll probably come back to your site frequently to see if the issue has been addressed, and to try to catch you again.
 What can online vapor retailers do to stay out of trouble?
 The answer is simple, but not foolproof.

 Age verification - the hows and whys